A fortress overlooking Japan's biggest lake

-On the western shore of the huge and beautiful Lake Biwa , Hikone is home to feudal castles, peaceful temples, quirky festivals and islands that grant wishes.
+On the eastern shore of the huge and beautiful Lake Biwa , Hikone is home to feudal castles, located the eastern shore of the huge and beautiful Lake Biwa.

 How to Get There